hgr3dsm/Fireants-Source/README.md

   - Here you can Swap WANTS bsc token [SWAP](https://pancakeswap.finance/swap?inputCurrency=0xcD845749201E07c678563bc5Ef7534c85550d496&outputCurrency=0x55d398326f99059fF775485246999027B3197955) link is swap to USDT bsc token, you can change it!

-> [!NOTE] Actually there is no FARM or POOL online for WANTS, this ma come up with further development and support!
+> Actually there is no FARM or POOL online for WANTS, this ma come up with further development and support!
 ---
 Copyright 2024 by [FireAnts](https://fireants.online)<br>
 [Licensed](LICENSE) under the MIT License